Azure/azure-kusto-spark/docs/KustoSource.md

 >Note: maintenance of the blob storage is the caller responsibility.
-This includes provisioning the storage, rotating access keys, deleting transient artifacts etc. KustoBlobStorageUtils module contains helper functions for deleting blobs based on either account and container coordinates and account credentials, or a full SAS URL, once the corresponding RDD is no longer needed.
+This includes provisioning the storage, rotating access keys, deleting transient artifacts etc. KustoBlobStorageUtils module contains helper functions for deleting blobs based on either account and container coordinates and account credentials, or a full SAS URL with write, read and list permissions.
+Once the corresponding RDD is no longer needed.
 Each transaction stores transient blob artifacts in a separate directory.
 This directory is captured as part of read-transaction information logs reported on Spark Driver node

 * **KUSTO_BLOB_STORAGE_ACCOUNT_NAME**